findy-network/findy-agent/README.md

 ## About findy-agent

-Findy agency is a high-performant, multi-tenant identity agency for Aries protocols.
+Findy agency is a high-performing, multi-tenant identity agency for Aries protocols.
 It offers a way to allocate Cloud Agents and control them thru gRPC interfaces.
 You can think it like a database service, or SMTP service, but it's a SSI service.
 With help of it you can run your DID agents where ever you have